 Throughout 2013, community artist Lisa Yardley hosted a variety of accessible and fun projects at the City Farm.
 Ranging from one-off workshops to ongoing weekly and monthly sessions, the projects were suitable for adults, children and young people, and included activities for families in school holidays.
 Local community member, Jenny Griffiths and artist in residence Lisa Yardley created this programme in collaboration.
 It was funded by the Arts Council and the National Lottery.

-Lisa continues to inspire creativeness at the City Farm, working with the Active Citizens project on activities such as:
+Lisa continued to inspire creativeness at the City Farm, working with the Active Citizens project on activities such as:

 Free senior citizen creativity sessions on Mondays.
 More info

 Tuesday call outs – opportunities for volunteers to drop in and get creative in a relaxed and friendly environment.
-Experiences include creating with felt and lantern making.
+Experiences included creating with felt and lantern making.

 You can contact Lisa on email@example.com or watch her inspiring video below to find out more:

 These are some of the creative activities that took place during 2013:

 Botanical & Animal Drawings and Explorings – a three-week course using plants and fauna as inspiration, participants investigated mark making and drawing techniques for capturing and documenting their spirit.
 One week a poet assisted in weaving words into the mark making.

 Make your own Photographic journey book – a three-week course exploring ideas around sequential image capturing.
 Participants created themes and story boards which were compiled into their own concertina books.

 Beginners printmaking course – running for 8 weeks, the course covered mono printing, lino techniques, screen printing and dry point.